astronomer/airflow-guides/README.md

 # Airflow Guides

-A curated collection of guides to help with building specific ETL pipelines using Airflow.
+A curated collection of guides to help with using Airflow for many different use cases.

-These are stepwise instructions for using Astronomer and Apache Airflow, and use various repositories from the open-source [Airflow Plugins Organization](https://github.com/airflow-plugins).

 ---